133 - The Past Times with Wil Anderson

 Basically, it is just something that stinks that you can light on fire that you shoot at your enemy, right?

-So it's the equivalent of somebody like putting a shit in a brown paper bag and lighting an alfire outside somebody's door.
+So it's the equivalent of somebody like putting a shit in a brown paper bag and lighting it on fire outside somebody's door.
+That's basically what they were doing-a warfare version of that.

-But how much better is that weapon on the porch if you put a bunch of nails in it?
+But, how much better is that weapon on the porch if you put a bunch of nails in it?
+Yeah, just put some nails in there, Jesus Christ.
+My fart,

-shit, my fleet's cut.
+my fletch cut.

 Got him, got him, bam, got his ass